 I will be sharing regular updates and reports out to the College leadership team, the dean, and the community and stakeholders, as well as regular communications to the community.
-These messages will be shared in the EAI website’s “From the Director” page, and information about updates and events will also be shared via the Diversity Action Plan website and the Equity Events page.
+These messages will be shared in the EAI website’s “From the Director” page, and information about updates will also be shared via the Diversity Action Plan website.

 It is also just as important that communication goes the other way, too.
 I want to hear from the community.
 I want to hear from the departments.
 I want to hear from faculty.
 I want to hear from staff.
 I want to hear from students on how they are being affected and what changes they see that could be made.
 Then, also, I want to hear feedback about the progress that we are making – how is it affecting you?
 Are the supports that we are putting in place helping to support you?
 Are they focusing on the right things?

 A lot of times, we tend to focus on the numbers, such as adding more diverse students.
 But what that data doesn’t tell us is whether or not we're really supporting them.
 There's a myriad of reasons why we would want to add to the numbers of a specific group, but it is important that the numbers grow because we put the necessary supports in place.